-Biology 101 is the first in a year-long sequence introducing fundamental science processes and life science concepts with emphases on environmental science and science/society/ political interactions.
+Biology 101 is the first in a year-long sequence.
+BI 101 introduces fundamental science processes and life science concepts with emphases on environmental science and science/society/political interactions.
 Students will investigate a number of significant regional ecosystems, changes that have occurred in these over the past two hundred years, especially human induced changes, and forces driving further potential changes in these systems over the next half century.
-Students will complete a number of investigations both in and out of lab, and will write a number of short papers.
+Students will complete a number of investigations both in and out of lab, and will write several short papers.
 Biology 101 involves four or five field trips.
 Prerequisite: College level reading.
 WR 121 and MTH 60 are recommended as co- or prerequisites.
 Corequisite: BI 101 with BI 101L.
-FALL
+FALL 2009, 2010